Our Boats

 If you are not familiar with the various types of sailing dinghies stated above, there is an excellent online reference at https://dinghysailing.info/Home/dinghytypes.

-Safety IS PARAMOUNT
+Safety is PARAMOUNT

-- Insurance: All club members are recommended to join the Andalusian Sailing Federation (FAV, Federación Andaluza de Vela) for personal insurance and safety.
-The club dinghies and Safety Boat are insured.
+• Insurance: The club dinghies and Safety Boat are insured third party.
 The privately owned dinghies are also to be insured by their owners.
+Members are encouraged to take out their own personal accident insurance.